michaeldfisher/autonomy-and-verification.github.io/events.md

 title: Events
 ---

-Upcoming Workshops, Tutorials, and other events run by [Members](/members) of the Autonomy and Verification Lab.
+Upcoming Workshops, Tutorials, and other events run by [Members](/members) of the Autonomy and Verification Network.

 <article class="row">